Diploma in Family Planning.

 But the subject does come up in the exam, so you cannot ignore it.

-Contact the Faculty of Family Planning.
+Contact the Faculty of Sexual and Reproductive Health.

 The Faculty produces loads of good publications.